Deserve To Win

 The simple act of giving it your all is nothing new.
 For thousands of years, champions in every area of life have learned to leave nothing at the finish line of their goals and dreams.

 Everything worthwhile in life generally requires hard work and dedication.
-To think we can get by with little work in the attainment of a meaningful life goal is false thinking.
+To think we can get by with little work in attaining a meaningful life goal is false thinking.

 There are no shortcuts to success.
 Self-sacrifice and self-discipline are more than mere words to the champion.
 They are a way of life if you want to succeed in endurance sports or any important life goal.

 The motivation marketplace is flooded with surefire, easy-to-use formulas for complete success.
-Don't fall for these lies, even though masses of people do every day.
-Reaching an important life goal, especially in endurance running, requires hard work, dedication, focus, and working smart.
+Refrain from falling for these lies, even though masses of people do every day.
+Reaching an important life goal, especially endurance running, requires hard work, dedication, focus, and working smart.

 Let me illustrate these points.
 I coached an athlete once who forgot the "Deserve to Win principle."

-The runner I coached was a national class endurance runner at one time.
+One runner I coached was a national-class endurance runner at one time.
 This athlete worked extremely hard to run at the national class level.
 After many years of competition, this athlete retired from competitive distance running.

 However, with another Olympic trial looming, the runner wanted to give it one more try.
 There was only one problem.
 In some ways, this person assumed they could reach their goal because they had been in the championship zone.
-The athlete forgot how much work it took to achieve essential goals.
-This person missed their goal primarily because they forgot the commitment and extra hard work it took to reach a significant life milestone.
+The athlete needed to remember how much work it took to achieve essential goals.
+This person missed their goal primarily because they needed to reflect on the commitment and extra hard work it took to reach a significant life milestone.

-Zig Ziglar, one of the all-time best motivational speakers, was famous for practicing his speeches for hours before an event, even though he often gave the same lesson.
+Zig Ziglar, one of the best motivational speakers of all time, was famous for practicing his speeches for hours before an event, even though he often gave the same lesson many times before.
 He knew that deserving to win was mandatory, not optional.
 There was no entitlement thinking in his life.

 Remember the "Deserve to Win" principle.
 These three words will help you in all aspects of life, not just endurance running.